 - A 750 to 1200 word statement of your proposed area of study.
 This should include a proposed topic, and a description of the approach you wish to take, including main academic fields of study.

 - A short curriculum vita showing relevant course work, employment and volunteer work.

-- A sample of your scholarly work, such as an upper-level (third or fourth year) essay, an essay prepared especially for this application, a substantive portion of your honours thesis (if applicable) or samples of any academic publications.
+- A sample of your scholarly work, such as a graduate level essay, an essay prepared especially for this application, a substantive portion of your honours thesis (if applicable) or samples of any academic publications.

 For a list of SFU Graduate Awards and Entrance Scholarships, please see www.sfu.ca/dean-gradstudies/awards/awards-forms.html